jzleetcode/jzleetcode.github.io/src/content/blog/valid_parenthesis.md

 ### Idea

 We use a stack to memorize the open brackets seen and their order.
 When we see a close bracket, we pop the most recent bracket (LIFO) to match.
-Don't forgot to check whether there is any remaining brackets left on the stack at the end.
+Remember to check whether there are any remaining brackets left on the stack at the end.

 #### Java